 There are a lot of problems when it comes to finding a fix for stuttering in Stardew Valley.
-Although there have been several series of patches already, it can be quite hard to actually root the problem and disable it from the get go.
+Although there have been several series of patches already, it can be quite hard to root the problem and disable it from the get-go.

-Stutters in most games are mostly caused by the performance issues.
-Sometimes, the software aren’t optimized for the device you’re running.
+Stutters in most games are mostly caused by performance issues.
+Sometimes, the software isn’t optimized for the device you’re running.
 Sometimes, your hardware can’t run the game itself.
-For example, if you’re using a Ryzen 3 2nd gen, you might be able to run Cyberpunk 2077 at medium settings, but you cannot really guarantee that it will run smoothly.
+For example, if you’re using a Ryzen 3 2nd gen, you might be able to run Cyberpunk 2077 at medium settings, but you cannot guarantee that it will run smoothly.

 Need some quick fix?
 Or do you just need to get the best mods in town?
 We have everything for you.
 Here’s our Stardew Valley quick guide to mods and fixes you might need.

 The most important or the most logical question that you need to ask yourself is, can your laptop or PC, or platform run Stardew Valley?
 I mean, that’s very obvious.
 Stardew Valley isn’t a heavy AAA game that needs you to invest in the latest AMD or Intel processors and the better GPUs of Nvidia.